Bringing medicine containing a controlled drug into the UK

 If you need a letter of proof

 You need to get the letter from the person who prescribed your medicine.
 You might need to show this at the border.

 The letter must include:

 - what countries you’re going to and when

-- a list of your medicine, including how much you have and doses
+- a list of your medicine, including how much you have, doses and the strength

 - the signature of the person who prescribed your drugs

-You should apply at least 10 working days before you’re due to travel.
-Applications from outside the UK could take longer.
+Apply at least 15 working days before you’re due to travel.

 For further details, read more about personal licences.